ChamikaKarunarathna/table-hover-with-CSS/README.md

-# table-hover-with-CSS
+# Table hover animation with CSS
-This web project is a table with mouse hover animation that utilizes CSS to enhance the user experience.
+- This web project is a table with mouse hover animation that utilizes CSS to enhance the user experience.
+The table is a standard HTML table that displays data in rows and columns.
+When the user hovers their mouse over a row, the background color of that row will change, providing visual feedback that the row has been selected.
+Additionally, the text color of the row's cells will also change, making the text more prominent and easier to read.
+The animation effect is achieved using CSS transitions, which smoothly transition between the initial and hover states of the table rows.
+The animation is subtle and does not disrupt the functionality of the table.
+This project is a great way to add some visual interest to a standard table and improve the user experience.